Do We Actually Need Dense Over-Parameterization? In-Time Over-Parameterization in Sparse Training: Experimental Settings of Hypothesis Evaluation

 \textbf{ResNet-34.} We train sparse ResNet-34 for 200 epochs with momentum SGD with a learning rate of 0.1, decayed by 10 at the 100 and 150 epoch.
 We use a batch size of 128 and weight decay to 1.0e-4.

-For models trained for an extended training time, we simply extend the training time while using a large $\Delta T$.
+For models trained for an extended training time, we simply extend the training time and the anchor epochs of the learning rate schedule, while using a large $\Delta T$.
 The update interval $\Delta T$ is chosen according to the trade-off shown in Figure \ref{fig:typical_time}.
 Besides the learning steps, the anchor epochs of the learning rate schedule and the pruning rate schedule are also scaled by the same factor.
 For each training time, the accuracy are averaged over 3 seeds with mean and standard deviation.
 More detailed training hyperparameters are shared in Table \ref{tab:hypo_hyper}.